ShubhamPP04/business_website/README.md

-# Same Again Now - A React Application
+# Infinie (Business Website) - A React Application

 ## Description
 This is a React application built with Vite, TypeScript, Tailwind CSS, and shadcn-ui.
 It appears to be a landing page or a similar web application, featuring various components like About, Contact, Features, Hero, Navbar, Pricing, Services, and Testimonials.